Hope for trauma survivors

 Reconsolidation Therapy

 Reconsolidation Therapy™ is an exciting emerging treatment for PTSD and other psychological impacts of trauma.
 Developed by Thompson Institute director, Professor Alain Brunet, the therapy is shown to work in 70 percent of cases with virtually no relapse.
-To advance this treatment’s significant potential to improve lives, we will investigate the neurobiology behind its effectiveness in blocking the brain’s reconsolidation of traumatic memories.
+To advance this treatment’s significant potential to improve lives, we are investigating the neurobiology behind its effectiveness in blocking the brain’s reconsolidation of traumatic memories.

 Our facilities